gospotcheck/ps-code-challenge/readme.md

-I then refactored that functionality to a poro called CSVCafeImporter which is here: https://github.com/zachholcomb/ps-code-challenge/blob/master/app/poros/csv_cafe_importer.rb This poro handles creating the records and will also run a check on the records, say if you imported the same csv and will remove duplicate records.
-This allows for multiple csvs to be imported but also keeps the database from importing identical records.
+I then refactored that functionality to a poro called CSVCafeImporter which is here: https://github.com/zachholcomb/ps-code-challenge/blob/master/app/poros/csv_cafe_importer.rb

 3) Add a varchar column to the table called `category`.